SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 ## For the teachers

-The material of the mooc available at [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org) has been used for very successful lectures.
+The material of the _'Advanced Object-Oriented Design'_ MOOC available at [http://advanced-mooc.pharo.org](http://advanced-mooc.pharo.org) has been refined over several years.
+It has been used for successful lectures at different levels and set up.

-We describe here some possible pedagocial objectives, some key insights, and different setup to take advantages of such material.
+We describe here some possible pedagogical objectives, some key insights, and different setups to take advantage of such a material.

-### Possible pedagocial objectives
+### Possible pedagogical objectives

-The material proposed by the mooc can be used to give lectures on the following topics:
+The material proposed by the MOOC can be used to give lectures on the following topics:

-- Basic object-oriented programming (excluding Law of demeter, Typing, Design pattern for example)
+- Basic object-oriented programming (excluding Law of Demeter, Typing, Design patterns for example)
 - Test-Driven Design
+- Basic Object-Oriented Design (creating hooks and template, designing reusable objects)
-- Advanced object-oriented design
+- Advanced object-oriented design (including type consideration)

 In addition and as we will show below, such goals can be easily enriched with soft skills such as:

-- how to find information?
+- How to find information?
-- how to report information?
+- How to report activity?
-- how to get some help by asking questions in forums or online chat?
+- How to get some help by asking questions in forums or online chat?
+- How to report problems?

+The _'Advanced Object-Oriented Design'_ Mooc can be combined with the Pharo Mooc available at http://mooc.pharo.org.

 ### Essence of OO Design from 1/2 to 1 Day Lecture